vlakmaker/XueCodex/site/docs/topics/deep-learning/activation-functions.md

 ## 💬 Your Takeaway

-> All activation functions help train the model by shaping how information flows.
+&gt; All activation functions help train the model by shaping how information flows.
->
+&gt;
->
+&gt;
-> Sigmoid is great for binary answers.
+&gt; Sigmoid is great for binary answers.
 Tanh adds balance for inner reasoning.
->
+&gt;
-> ReLU says “yes loudly” or “nothing at all,” and Leaky ReLU is its backup plan.
+&gt; ReLU says “yes loudly” or “nothing at all,” and Leaky ReLU is its backup plan.
->
+&gt;
-> The better the activation, the more efficient your learning becomes — just like switching from a spoon to a shovel when digging your ideas deeper.
+&gt; The better the activation, the more efficient your learning becomes — just like switching from a spoon to a shovel when digging your ideas deeper.
->
+&gt;